 A small fraction (3% or 89/2229) of the postsynaptic sites were located on finger-like projections from dendrites that were enveloped by invaginations of axonal boutons (Fig. 2B, EM panel 2).
 These projections resemble structures found across multiple species called spinules, and are thought to be present on large, active synapses (Petralia:2015ge)

 We also observed a primary cilia on all 22 integrator cells that were reconstructed.
 Primary cilium are know to be present in most, if not all mammalian cells, inclding neurons, and are though to be important for normal development (Han:2010kl; Lee:2010fy).
 This cilium, typically <1 m, is enriched with microtubules, and emerges from the cell somata very close to the Golgi complex.
 In some cases, this primary cilium terminated inside processes that resembled glial like structures (Sup.
 Fig. 3A).Orientation of primary cilium in integrator cells did not show any orientation preference (Sup.
-Fig. 3B)
+Fig. 3B) [need ks stats]

-Putative axons

-For some of the integrator cells the putative axons were identified.
-All putative axons crossed the midline at locations ventral to the somata.
-They were identified not based on the presence of vesicles opposed to post-synaptic densities, instead they were identified by non-conventional anatomical features.
-The features were as follows, firstly the putative axons were devoid of any postsynaptic sites on the ipsilateral side.
-Secondly, before crossing the midline, the putative axon became engulfed by processes that appeared glial in nature (Fig. 2 C,D).
-Thirdly, these putative axons were smaller than the remaining neurites of the cell.
-These are features typical of axons.
-The lack of presynaptic sites on these putative axons is similar to the initial segment of axons that were identified by the presence of vesicles, where no presynaptic terminals in the proximal part of the axon were observed, and presynaptic sites emerged only distally.
-The glial engulfment is consistent with the idea of glial bridges that are instrumental in the guidance of axons during development (Barresi:2005iw).
-Finally, the diameter of these putative axons were smaller to the other neurites and were similar to the diameters of conventional axons (Sup.
-Fig. 1C).
-The mean axonal diameter was less than the mean dendrite diameter, conforming to the textbook notion that axons are thinner than dendrites (addressed later).
-All but one integrator cell with contralaterally projecting putative axons did not emerge from the somata of the cell.
-Instead, the initial zone of the putative axon contained postsynaptic sites (Fig. 2 C,D - postsynaptic sites before putative axon).
-Furthermore, since neurite diameters are close to the diffraction limit, light microscopic estimation of neurite diameters could be inaccurate.

 2.4 Axonal projection patterns of integrator cells

 We divided the reconstructed integrator cells into four groups based on their axonal arbors, as described below.